Adoption Guide

 Dogs

 Worms are a common problem for dogs, especially young dogs and puppies.
 They often require multiple dewormings to ensure you dog is worm free.
-OPH provides 1-2 (sometimes more) dewormers while the dog is in our care.
+OPH provides 1-2 dewormers while the dog is in our care.
 Many dogs will require a third or fourth dewormer.

 Our dogs are also up to date on flea, tick and heartworm prevention before you take them home.
 You must continue these monthly treatments as a condition of your adoption.
-Please note that OPH does not provide heartworm and flea preventative after adoption.

 Cats